Charles Hurwitz: Pacific Lumber Company

 Hurwitz took over Pacific Lumber Company in 1985.
 Pacific Lumber Company, a subsidiary of Maxxam, Inc. owned the largest grove of old-growth redwood trees in California, the Headwaters Grove (now known as the Headwaters Forest Reserve).
 Prior to their takeover by Hurwitz Pacific Lumber had logged sustainably with an eye towards long term profitability.
-After their acquisition the company’s corporate strategy changed entirely with an emphasis placed on maximizing annual profits.
+After their acquisition the company's corporate strategy changed entirely with an emphasis placed on maximizing annual profits.
 Clearcutting of redwood groves angered conservationists, activists, and the public; and led to a California bond issue to release funds to purchase the redwood forest for preservation.
 The environmental organization Earth First! offered a $50,000 reward for "information leading to the arrest, conviction, and jailing of corporate raider Charles Hurwitz."

 Personal life

 Hurwitz married Barbara Raye Gollub in 1963 in Tulsa, her hometown.
 Together they had two sons.
-His oldest son, Shawn Hurwitz (1965–2015) died at the age of 50, during a 2015 boating accident on Lake Austin.
+The eldest, Shawn Hurwitz (1965–2015), died at the age of 50, during a 2015 boating accident on Lake Austin.
 The family lived in Houston for more than 25 years, but also spending significant time in New York and Los Angeles for business.

 Hurwitz shies away from publicity and rarely gives interviews.